pouretrebelle/chareads.com/content/books/migrated/2017-08-09-power/index.md

 tags: [genre-science-fiction, sub-feminism, type-fiction, form-paperback]
 ---

 Hooray for contemporary science fiction, I thought this was stellar.
-Talked some more about feminism, structure, and god figures in my video discussion.